cleanzr/italy/README.md

 # README #

-This package contains two data sets from the Italian Survey on Household and Wealth, 2008 and 2010, a sample survey conducted by the Bank of Italy every two years.
+We provide two data sets from the Italian Survey on Household and Wealth, 2008 and 2010, a sample survey conducted by the Bank of Italy every two years.

 * `italy08`: The 2010 survey covered 13,702 individuals.